open-telemetry/opentelemetry-python/docs/getting-started.rst

 which provide a common method to encode and decode span information from a request and response, respectively.

-By default, opentelemetry-python will be configured to use the `W3C Trace Context <https://www.w3.org/TR/trace-context/>`_ HTTP headers for HTTP requests.
+By default, opentelemetry-python is configured to use the `W3C Trace Context <https://www.w3.org/TR/trace-context/>`_ HTTP headers for HTTP requests.
 This can be configured to leverage different propagators.
 Here's an example using Zipkin's `b3 propagation <https://github.com/openzipkin/b3-propagation>`_: